LibreQoE/LibreQoS/README.md

 ### v1.1 (Alpha - IPv4) 2022
 ![Screenshot](docs/v1.1-alpha-preview.jpg?raw=true "Screenshot")
 #### Features
+* Tested up to 11Gbps asymmetrical throughput in real world deployment with 5000+ clients.
 * Network heirarchy can be mapped to the network.json file.
 This allows for both simple network heirarchies (Site>AP>Client) as well as much more complex ones (Site>Site>Micro-PoP>AP>Site>AP>Client).
 * Graphing of bandwidth to InfluxDB.
 Parses bandwidth data from "tc -s qdisc show" command, minimizing CPU use.
 * Graphing of TCP latency to InfluxDB - via [PPing](https://github.com/pollere/pping) integration.